 Swiss DolorClast is EMS Swiss' entry in the shockwave category, built on Radial Pressure Wave (RPW) Shockwave.
 The platform treats plantar fasciitis, lateral epicondylitis, calcific tendinitis, patellar tendinopathy, with 5-15 minutes per area and a recommended course of 3-5 sessions.
 FDA cleared in 2013, it lists in the $40,000-$75,000 range for new units and $18,000-$38,000 on the secondary market.

-One of the most-published shockwave platforms in clinical research.
-EMS Swiss has over 20 years of radial shockwave clinical evidence backing the device across musculoskeletal indications.
+75+ peer-reviewed studies across plantar fasciitis, calcific shoulder tendinitis, lateral epicondylitis, and patellar tendinopathy.
+EMS Swiss has refined the Swiss DolorClast applicator system over 20+ years, and the device appears in more clinical research protocols than any other radial shockwave platform.
+Three transmitter sizes (6mm, 15mm, 36mm) cover everything from trigger points to large muscle groups without hardware swaps.
 The mechanism is what separates Swiss DolorClast from competitors in the same category.
 Where it fits in your practice depends on patient demographics, treatment volume, and whether you need a flagship platform or a value-tier alternative.

 Swiss DolorClast is manufactured by EMS Swiss (Nyon, Switzerland, founded 1981).
 The device benefits from EMS Swiss' long manufacturer history and presence across 100+ countries.
 Service support, training availability, and parts access vary by region.
 Practices considering this device should validate dealer presence and technical support coverage in their area before signing a contract.

-• Deepest clinical evidence base in the radial shockwave category
+75+ peer-reviewed studies: deepest evidence base in radial shockwave

-• Widely used in sports medicine research protocols
+Used in academic sports medicine and research protocols globally

 Cons

-• Parts and service longer turnaround times in the US than Chattanooga
+Parts turnaround times in the US run longer than Chattanooga or Storz

 Clinical Evidence

-75+ published studies.
-Among the most-cited shockwave platforms in peer-reviewed musculoskeletal research.
+75+ published peer-reviewed studies across plantar fasciitis, calcific shoulder tendinitis, lateral epicondylitis, and Achilles tendinopathy.
+Multiple randomized controlled trials with blinded evaluators.
+Among the most-cited shockwave platforms in PubMed-indexed research.
+Study funding is mixed between independent and EMS-sponsored, which is typical for the category.
 The published evidence base for Swiss DolorClast reflects how long the platform has been in market and how much the manufacturer has invested in clinical research.
 Devices with FDA clearance dates before 2018 typically have stronger peer-reviewed datasets than newer entrants.
 For physicians evaluating this device, the questions worth asking are whether the studies used blinded evaluators, what the sample sizes were, and whether the research was independent or manufacturer-funded.

 Compare Swiss DolorClast's evidence base against the category benchmark.
 In Swiss DolorClast's category, the strongest evidence typically comes from devices that have been on the market for at least five years and have multiple randomized controlled trials with independent funding.
 Marketing claims from any manufacturer should be cross-checked against PubMed-indexed publications rather than conference posters or white papers.
 Conference presentations are not equivalent to peer review.